yusuke1127/RoboManipBaselines/multimodal_robot_model/sarnn/README.md

 ## Test

-Specifying a weight file as the argument of `./bin/test.py` will save a gif animation of the predicted image, attention points, and predicted joint angles in the output folder.
+Save a gif animation of the predicted image, attention points, and predicted joint angles in the `output` folder.

 ```console
 $ python ./bin/test.py --data_dir ./data/ --filename ./log/YEAR_DAY_TIME/SARNN.pth --no_side_image --no_wrench